turgu1/esp32-oberon-compiler/doc/Users Guide.md

 ### Module Strings

 The module Strings provides a set of operations on strings, i.e., on string constants and character arrays, both of which contain the character 0X as a terminator.
 All positions in strings start at 0.
-This module is implementing the [Oakwood Guidelines](http://www.edm2.com/index.php/The_Oakwood_Guidelines_for_Oberon-2_Compiler_Developers) Strings Module definition with some added procedures.
+This module implements the [Oakwood Guidelines](http://www.edm2.com/index.php/The_Oakwood_Guidelines_for_Oberon-2_Compiler_Developers) Strings Module definition with some added procedures.

 ```Pascal
 MODULE Strings;